ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 # Neural Networks or Deep Learning

-LLMs make use of the transformer architecture and **generative AI is backed by LLMs**.
-LLMs are trained on a vast amount of text data.
+LLMs make use of the transformer architecture and learn from a vast amount of text data.
 The input is a huge number of tokens with which massive neural networks are trained.

 ▶️ *LLMs split the text (input sequence/sentence) into tokens, convert them into vector embeddings.*